-Lake Trout: Lake trout are from the char family and spawn in the fall usually around mid October, after our legal fishing season closes (September 30).
+Lake Trout: Lake trout are from the char family and spawn in the fall usually around mid October, after our legal fishing season closes on September 30.
 Being a cold water species, they are easiest to catch in early spring (May to early June) and fall (September).
 Paddle trolling through a lake with a flashy spoon or diving crank bait is an effective way of locating fish.
-Generally, natural colors (white, black or silver) are good, but bright colors (chartreuse, fluorescent red or fluorescent yellow) are very good on dark overcast days.
-Unlike other species, some of the best lake trout fishing can be after a cold front has passed.
+Generally, natural colors like white, black or silver are good, but bright colors like chartreuse, fluorescent red or fluorescent yellow are very good on dark overcast days.
+Unlike other species, some of the best lake trout fishing can be had after a cold front has passed.

-As water temperatures increase into the summer… down go the lake trout to depths of 40, 50, 60 feet or deeper to the colder, seeking oxygenated water to accommodate their physical needs.
-Finding fish at 50 ft seems to be the magic number.
+As water temperatures increase into the summer… down go the lake trout to depths of 40, 50, 60 feet or deeper, seeking oxygenated water to accommodate their physical needs.
+Finding fish at 50 feet seems to be the magic number.
 Even though they are in deep water, they are not impossible to locate.
 Baits such as lead jigging spoons, blade baits, and heavy jigs fished vertically are an effective way to catch trout.
 In years that are not extremely warm, deep fishing tactics are not always necessary.
 Often just a “magnum style” deep running lure and long line can find trout.